 Whilst such a comparison seems logical, it is not the right way to think about website designs pricing.

 To challenge the status quo I am not going to give you costs.
 There are quite literally 1 billion other articles you can get that information from.
 What I want to do, is change the way you think about websites.

-But what if I told you that the ATM had R1 million in it?
+But what if I guaranteed you that the ATM had R1 million in it?
 I bet you would rustle up R500k quicker than a Gupta with speed-dial.
-Paying R500k for an empty ATM is madness, but buying an ATM and doubling your money is a no-brainer!
+Paying R500k for an empty ATM is madness, but doubling your money is a no-brainer!

 Forget where I got this ATM from, the point I am making is that we are happy to pay for things as long as we will get value in return.
 So if the price is your biggest deciding factor when it comes to websites, then you aren’t seeing the value.

 Depreciating Or appreciating?

 To flog this analogy some more… You repaid your dodgy investors and you are now R500k (and one stolen ATM) richer.
 Do you spend the money, or invest it?
 Either way, you will have to part with it.
 Quite proud of yourself, you have chosen to invest.
 Your only consideration is which bank will give you the most return.